 The Yale Film Archive continues to support faculty and students, even though our space is temporarily closed to visitors due to COVID-19.
 Please contact Brian Meacham with questions about access to the film collection.

 The Yale Film Archive has more than 7,000 film prints and negatives in its collection, many of which represent the unique original materials of filmmakers, and some of which have been preserved by the Yale Film Archive.
 A few of the collections within the larger Film Archive holdings are profiled below.
-For more information on any of these collections, please contact Archive & Special Collections Manager Brian Meacham via email.
+For more information on any of these collections, please contact Managing Archivist Brian Meacham via email.

 The Spencer Berger Collection